Efdc ransomware (virus) - Decryption Steps Included

 Report the incident to your local authorities

-Ransomware is a huge business that is highly illegal, and authorities are very involved in catching malware operators.
-To have increased chances of identifying the culprits, the agencies need information.
-Therefore, by reporting the crime, you could help with stopping the cybercriminal activities and catching the threat actors.
-Make sure you include all the possible details, including how did you notice the attack, when it happened, etc. Additionally, providing documents such as ransom notes, examples of encrypted files, or malware executables would also be beneficial.
+Therefore, by reporting the crime, you could help stop the cybercriminal activities and catch the threat actors.
+Reporting does not guarantee investigation or recovery of data, but it contributes to broader efforts to track ransomware campaigns.
+Make sure you include all the possible details, including how did you notice the attack, when it happened, etc. Relevant details may also include affected systems, ransom demands, cryptocurrency wallet addresses, and any communication with the attackers.
+Additionally, providing documents such as ransom notes, encrypted files, or malware executables would be beneficial.

 Law enforcement agencies typically deal with online fraud and cybercrime, although it depends on where you live.
 Here is the list of local authority groups that handle incidents like ransomware attacks, sorted by country:

-Internet Crime Complaint Center IC3
+- USA – Internet Crime Complaint Center IC3

 If your country is not listed above, you should contact the local police department or communications center.